Business Support Systems (BSS) and Operational Support Systems (OSS) help mobile providers deliver seamless services to their customers.

-In this article, we’ll explore the crucial functions of BSS in telecom and highlight its importance for mobile service providers.
-We’ll also examine how advances in automation and AI are transforming BSS, enabling telecom operators to lower costs, streamline operations, and deliver exceptional customer experiences more efficiently than ever before.
+In this article, we’ll dive into the functions of BSS in telecom and explore their importance in the industry.
+We’ll also look at how advances in automation and AI are transforming BSS, enabling mobile service providers to lower costs, streamline operations, and deliver their services more efficiently.

 BSS is an umbrella term for the systems that enable the business and customer-facing side of a telecom company.
 This includes: